 The Presence Of THC in Employee Does Not Necessarily Mean Anything

-Somehow, employee are also entitled to certain degree of privacy, even in the context of their workplace.
-Any meddling into this, like random drug test, will not be easily enacted.
+Somehow, the employee is also entitled to a certain degree of privacy in the context of their workplace.
+Any meddling into this, like a random drug test, will not be easily enacted.

-The THC (Tetrahydrocannabinol) traces found in employee system may not necessarily prove anything in respect to impairment or ability to do their work precisely.
+The THC (Tetrahydrocannabinol) traces found in the employee system may not necessarily prove anything concerning impairment or ability to do their work precisely.

-Nevertheless, this does not mean the drug test at workplace is not possible.
-Under the current law, some employer can go for a drug test depending upon the scenarios or it differ from case to case but only where there is ground to do.
+Nevertheless, this does not mean the drug test at the workplace is not possible.
+Under the current law, some employers can go for a cannabis drug test depending upon the scenarios, or it differs from case to case but only where there is ground to do.